jedisct1/libsodium-doc/advanced/scalar_multiplication.md

   - `crypto_scalarmult_SCALARBYTES`

 ## Notes

+X25519 is not a generic scalar multiplication over the Curve25519 group.
+The scalar is clamped (the three lowest bits are cleared, and bit 254 is set), which ensures the result is always in the prime-order subgroup and avoids small-subgroup attacks.
+As a consequence, not every scalar can be represented, and the function is not suitable for protocols that require unclamped operations.

 As X25519 encodes a field element that is always smaller than 2^255, the top bit is not used.